acc-prac/bookish-carnival/README.md

-# bookish-carnival
+# irregularia

-This is the bookish-carnival project.
+This is the irregularia project.

 # Building and installing